Luke-SNAW/Luke-SNAW.github.io/vault/dev.javascript.tools.visual.md

 - [PhotoSwipe](https://github.com/dimsemenov/photoswipe) — JavaScript image gallery and lightbox
 - ✨ [Viselect](https://github.com/Simonwep/selection) - A high performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 - [OrgChart](https://github.com/dabeng/OrgChart) - It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.
+- [Gource](https://github.com/acaudwell/Gource) is a visualization tool for source control repositories.

 ## Canvas